rickylai248/BudgetAssistantProject/README.md

-The main purpose of this application is to scope and plan out a monthly budget based on a given take-home salary/income and to insert any expenses e.g. titled Rent $1000, then it can even categorize these expenses (e.g. essential living) and represent the monthly savings (or debt) visually alongside percentage saved!!
+The main purpose of this application is to scope and plan out a monthly budget based on a given take-home salary/income and to insert any expenses e.g. titled Rent $1000, then it can even categorize these expenses (e.g. essential living) and represent the monthly savings (or debt) visually alongside percentage saved!

 ![image](https://img.huffingtonpost.com/asset/5d8bf2c91e000058007256ab.jpeg?ops=scalefit_720_noupscale)